Tour two wonders that put Ningaloo and Shark Bay on the UNESCO World Heritage list.

 There are also big drawcards here for surfers at the reef break on Surfers Beach, and world-class big-game chasing thrills for anglers too.

-Choose from a good variety of accommodation options in Exmouth and on the cape.
+Choose from a good variety of accommodation options in Exmouth and on the cape and stay a couple of nights.

 Join a guided tour, or pack a picnic and head off early to explore Ningaloo Marine Park and Cape Range National Park at your own pace.